We wanted to:

 At this magnitude, even a device that is not sustainable in the market, with usage at 0.1% can mean thousands of user sessions per month.
 This is no small headache if a bug slips through the manual test.

-Although we have dozens of test devices that are the same in size and strength as the current statistics, we need to update this pool regularly and simply fail to provide 100% coverage – and it doesn’t make much sense.
+Although we have dozens of test devices that are the same in size and strength as the current statistics.
+You might be curious to know what is cloud technology.
+We need to update this pool regularly and simply fail to provide 100% coverage – and it doesn’t make much sense.

 Clarification of the purpose